nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     * `backup update John's age` : Creates a backup with a specific descriptive naming.

-    * `backup` : Creates a backup by default naming.
+    * `backup` : Creates a backup by default naming (`manual_backup`).

-    * `restore 0` : Restores backup file from the /backups/ path with the naming starts with index 0.
+    * `restore 0` : Prompts a confirmation message and restore backup file from the /backups/ path with the naming starts with index 0 by typing `Y'.

     * `listbackups` : Lists all available backup files in the /backups/ path.